What are the hot things to do in Los Cabos?

 We’ve also written separate individual reviews on the following hotels:

-- Hotel El Ganzo | A cool boutique hotel in San Jose del Cabo, this artist hangout boasts a fab rooftop infinity pool.
+- Hotel El Ganzo: A cool boutique hotel in San Jose del Cabo, this artist hangout boasts a fab rooftop infinity pool.
+(See our El Ganzo review on our other Cabo Visitor site.)

-- Pueblo Bonito Resorts | Find out which one is best!
+- Pueblo Bonito Resorts: Find out which one is best!

-- Pueblo Bonito Sunset Beach | Located on the Pacific Coast, it’s the grandest PB resort in Cabo, with the largest suites.
+- Pueblo Bonito Sunset Beach: Located on the Pacific Coast, it’s the grandest PB resort in Cabo, with the largest suites.

-- Pueblo Bonito Pacifica | This Zen-like, all-inclusive resort on the Pacific side is the only PB resort that’s for adults only.
+- Pueblo Bonito Pacifica: This Zen-like, all-inclusive resort on the Pacific side is the only PB resort that’s for adults only.

-- The Cape, A Thompson Hotel | It’s edgy and offers gob-smacking ocean views all the way out to El Arco.
+- The Cape, A Thompson Hotel: It’s edgy and offers gob-smacking ocean views all the way out to El Arco.
 (We love the swinging day-beds on the balconies too.)

-- Grand Velas Los Cabos | Calling all foodies!
+- Grand Velas Los Cabos: Calling all foodies!
 This ultra-luxury all-inclusive resort has excellent restaurants.

-- Bahia Hotel | Looking for a hip hotel right in Cabo San Lucas, with access to a Medano Beach club?
+- Bahia Hotel and Beach House: Looking for a hip hotel right in Cabo San Lucas, with access to a Medano Beach club?
 You won’t go wrong here.
+(See our Bahia Hotel and Beach House review on Cabo Visitor.)

-- One & Only Palmilla | With a Spanish colonial feel, this 5-star hotel is one of the best luxury hotels in Cabo – and its beach is calm for swimming.
-(See our One & Only Palmilla review on our other Cabo Visitor site.)
+- One & Only Palmilla: With a Spanish colonial feel, this 5-star hotel is one of the best luxury hotels in Cabo – and its beach is calm for swimming.
+(See our One & Only Palmilla review on Cabo Visitor.)

 Can you swim at your hotel’s beach?